-Who’s Who: Celebrities, Influencers, and Content Creators and Their Roles in Inbound Marketing
+The Difference Between Celebrities, Influencers, and Content Creators in Inbound Marketing

 Celebrities versus influencers

-Influencers are also more relatable than celebrities.
-They build their influence by being authentic and sharing their lives openly.
-When they recommend a product, service, or destination, their followers trust their judgment because they have cultivated a relationship through a shared medium – whether it’s Instagram, YouTube, or another platform.
+They build their brand by being authentic and sharing their lives openly.
+Their audiences feel like they really know them.
+When they recommend a brand, their followers trust their judgment like a friend’s.

 This isn’t to say that all brands should choose influencers over celebrities for their inbound marketing campaigns.
-Celebrities can offer companies massive exposure.
+Celebs offer pure exposure as one of their biggest perks: they just reach a lot of people.
 They also typically appeal to a wider range of demographics, while influencers’ bread and butter is their ability to reach niche audiences and specific demographics.

 So who are content creators?

-For example, a content creator might direct and produce a high-quality video that features a particular product, while an influencer might post a short product review on IGTV.
+For example, a content creator might direct and produce a high-quality video ad, while an influencer might review what you’re selling in front of their webcam.
 Neither piece of content is necessarily better than the other; they’re just different.
 Sometimes content creators and influencers can work together on the same campaign.

-One of the most notable collaborations between a content creator and a brand occurred between Casey Neistat and Samsung.
 In 2017, Neistat released the short video “Do What You Can’t” on his YouTube channel.
 An ode to dreamers and rule-breakers everywhere, the video – narrated and created by Neistat – was part of a much larger Samsung campaign.
-Rather than simply put Neistat in a video, they trusted his skill and unique vision to bring an inspirational message to life.
+Rather than simply putting Neistat in a video, they trusted his skill and unique vision to bring an inspirational message to life.

 How do you choose?

 Now that you know the difference between celebrities, influencers, and content creators, you’re probably wondering: Which do I choose for my inbound marketing campaign?
-The answer largely depends on the type of campaign you want to create, the channel and, of course, your budget.
+The answer largely depends on the type of campaign you want to create and, of course, your budget.

 Historically, celebrities are expensive to hire.
 They might ask for tens of thousands of dollars to post a single tweet.
 However, if you’re looking to reach the masses and a variety of demographics, working with a celebrity could be the right choice.